openhealthcare/opal/doc/docs/reference/upgrading.md

 Rename any templates extending `modal_base.html` to extend the correct template in `base_templates/` - `modal_base.html` or `modal_form_base.html`.

+#### Add episode modal url

+The add episode modal previously available at `/templates/modals/add_episode.html/` is now not available at the url with a trailing slash.
+Any controllers attempting to open the modal e.g. custom list flows should update their `$modal.open` call to remove the trailing slash.

 ### 0.7.0 -> 0.7.1

 #### Downstream dependencies